xamarin/xamarin-macios/tools/mlaunch/nupkg/README.md

 Microsoft.DotNet.Mlaunch
 ------------------------

-mlaunch is a closed source tool used to interact with Apple simulators and devices.
+mlaunch is a closed source internal tool used to interact with Apple simulators and devices.

 Inside of this NuGet, you can find a MacOS app.
 The tool itself is a self-contained (includes the mono runtime) .NET command line application.